fm3chanic/windows_terminal_themes/README.md

 ## fm3chanic Themes for Windows Terminal

-This repository contains all color themes for the Windows Terminal I've created.
+This repository contains all color themes for the Windows Terminal I've created so far.
-You can find a HTML scheme file for all the color themes in this repository: https://github.com/fm3chanic/color_schemes

 HTML-scheme files for all color themes: https://github.com/fm3chanic/color_schemes